Asbestos Risk for Building Occupants and Bystanders

 When asbestos is “friable,” that means it’s in a state where it can easily be broken down into a powder or crumbled.
 When this happens, its toxic fibers can be expelled into the air, where nearby building occupants or residents can inhale or swallow.
 If exposure is prolonged, the fibers may get lodged in or around the lungs, throat, abdomen, or other regions in the body, scratching and tearing up the tissues in the area.
 If this damage continues for too long, eventually illnesses and cancers can form.

-Depending on the disease and level of exposure, sometimes related illness can take over 40 years to develop.
+Depending on the disease and level of exposure, sometimes related illnesses can take over 40 years to develop.
 This type of exposure primarily occurs during construction, demolition, and renovation projects.

 High-Risk Building Structures